rangka/quickbooks/README.md

 $service = new \Rangka\Quickbooks\Services\Attachable;
 $builder = $service->getBuilder();

+// This is required
 $file = [
     'path' => '/path/to/file', // Required
     'type' => 'image/png'      // Optional
     'name' => 'filename.png'   // Optional
 ];

-$entity = 'Invoice'; // Optional
-$entityID = 566;     // Optional
+// This is optional
+$entities = [
+    [
+        'entity'        => 'Invoice',
+        'id'            => 566,
+        'includeOnSend' => true,
+    ]
+];

-$builder->addFile($file, $entity, $entityID);
+$builder->addFile($file, $entities);
 $response = $builder->upload();
 ```
+You are allowed to specify multiple Entities per Attachable.

 Response upon upload is an array of Attachable objects.

-Note: While Attachable can be used directly, its generally not recommended if you wish to upload to a specific entity.
+Note: While Attachable can be used directly, its generally not recommended if you wish to upload a single file to a specific entity.
 Use each respective Services to upload files.
+Only use this if you wish to upload and link to several entities at once.

 ## Invoice
 #### Send Email